hassantahhan/content-delivery-demo/README.md

 ```

 ## Cost
-The estimated daily cost for running this demonstration application is $10 USD.
-Assuming you be able to take advantage of CloudFront free usage tier and Auto Scaling Group size will remain 3 instances, you should expect to pay about $6 USD for compute services and $4 USD for networking services.
+The estimated daily cost for running this demonstration application is $7.5 USD.
+Assuming you be able to take advantage of CloudFront free usage tier and Auto Scaling Group size will remain 3 instances, you should expect to pay about $5.5 USD for compute and $2 USD for networking.